Can or Should Nurses Be In Charge of Hospitals?

 No one is thinking or planning on replacing Physicians.
 It is teamwork, and our concern, our central concern is that affordable and quality healthcare is made available to everyone who comes seeking it – it could be you or me.

-The debate, the argument, is hooked on the baseless foundation that nurses are trained on different clinical theories, and so, are not qualified to independently manage patients, but the role of Nurse Practitioner has over the years rendered this thought useless.
+The debate, the argument, is hooked on the baseless foundation that nurses are trained on different clinical theories, and so, are not qualified to independently manage patients, but the role of the Nurse Practitioner has over the years rendered this thought useless.
 (1,2,3)

 Nurse-led Hospital Administration

-The leadership of any healthcare sector is not the sole responsibility of one healthcare profession.
+The leadership of any healthcare sector is not the sole responsibility of one healthcare professional.
 The sector should be given the luxury of enjoying the ideas of other professionals, of other families or clans within the vast healthcare community.

 Though they have been left out, deliberately from the business side of it all, it won’t be for long, because a new generation of Nurses are emerging that understand their abilities as Nurses.
 And they can not be stopped.

 Like I said earlier, it’s a team.
 An interdisciplinary one.
 No one part can do it all alone.
 We need everyone to be on deck.
 Imagine a hospital building without Janitors? or without laundrymen or security personnel?
 We would be in the ICU and there is no one to make sure that the wastebaskets are kept clean & empty?
-No one is useless, we are all important members of this team, but, we must, in team spirit allow growth to have its course if we see that the growth is not going to be a source of harm to patient & practitioner alike.
+No one is useless, we are all important members of this team, but, we must, in team spirit allow growth to have its course if we see that the growth [and development] is not going to be a source of harm to patients & practitioners alike.

 Nurses want to be involved in the designing of policies.
 They want to be in the middle of the healthcare business.
 They have very unique perspectives that they can bring onto the board.
 If hospitals can listen more to the nurses, who are at the core, I tell you, they will make more progress.